Volunteer - what you can do to help

 Sign up to be a Covid Community Champion

-Sign up to be a covid community champion and help to keep people up to date with the latest information and guidance.
+Sign up to be a County Durham Together Community Champion and help to keep people up to date with the latest information and guidance.

 Volunteer in your community

 Look out for your family, friends and neighbours